 There was no outlook written for Roman Harper in 2017.
 Check out the latest news below for more on his current fantasy value.

 Roman Harper Contract Information:

-Released by the Saints in February of 2014.
+Signed by the Saints in June of 2016.

 To instantly reveal our fantasy analysis of every player – including Roman Harper – simply subscribe now.